 Individuals will have a right of access to their own data at any time.
-Organisations therefore will need to plan how to handle data access requests and decide on timescales and procedures.
+Third sector organisations therefore will need to plan how to handle data access requests and decide on timescales and procedures.

 There is also a new ‘right to be forgotten’ choice and individuals can request to be removed from data lists.
 Data also has to be kept up to data; so regular checks will be required on existing data.
 This will require privacy policies to be updated to outline procedures for individuals to request removal of their data.
 Individuals also have to be able to find out what data you hold about them.